Ethan Vernon snatches sprint victory in crash marred stage 3 of Tour of Guangxi

 Regardless, it delivered a major impact on the race with the riders who were out as a result including Vader who had an injured knee along with Narváez, who after his second crash of the tour ended his time racing with Ineos Grenadiers prematurely.
 Vegard Stake Laengen (UAE Team Emirates) and Mikkel Honoré (EF Education-EasyPost) also abandoned.

-Once the racing got underway again another break was established with Dries De Bondt (Decathlon AG2R La Mondiale) on the move for a second day, this time with Dutch rider Pepijn Reinderink (Soudal-Quickstep).
-The polka-dot jersey clad Belgian swept up the top KOM points at 101km and also top sprint points at 137km, with Robert Stannard (Bahrain-Victorious) this time securing the remaining points ahead of the rest of the peloton.
+Once the racing got underway again another break was established with De Bondt on the move for a second day, this time with Dutch rider Pepijn Reinderink (Soudal-Quickstep).
+The polka-dot jersey-clad Belgian swept up the top KOM points at 101km and also top sprint points at 137km, with Robert Stannard (Bahrain-Victorious) this time securing the remaining points ahead of the rest of the peloton.

 The pair also held firm out front for the KOM points at 161km into the day of racing, with De Bondt’s teammate Victor Lafay taking third spot after attacking from the peloton with Artem Shmidt (Ineos Grenadiers).
 With more ultimately unsuccessful attacks flying off the front of the peloton the gap which had been over three minutes, continued to fall.
 It had slipped under two minutes by the final KOM points of the day at 180km into the stage.
 De Bondt of course claimed top points there too.